India–Pakistan war of 1947–1948: Pakistan's preparations, Maharaja's manoeuvring

 Meanwhile, Sardar Ibrahim had escaped to West Punjab, along with dozens of rebels, and established a base in Murree.
 From there, the rebels attempted to acquire arms and ammunition for the rebellion and smuggle them into Kashmir.
 Colonel Akbar Khan, one of a handful of high-ranking officers in the Pakistani Army, (Note: According to scholar Christine Fair, at the time of independence, Pakistan had one major general, two brigadiers, and six colonels, even though the requirements were for 13 major generals, 40 brigadiers, and 52 colonels.) with a keen interest in Kashmir, arrived in Murree, and got enmeshed in these efforts.
 He arranged 4,000 rifles for the rebellion by diverting them from the Army stores.
-He also wrote out a draft plan titled Armed Revolt inside Kashmir and gave it to Mian Iftikharuddin to be passed on to the Pakistan's Prime Minister.
+He also wrote out a draft plan titled Armed Revolt inside Kashmir and gave it to Mian Iftikharuddin to be passed on to Pakistan's prime minister.

-On 12 September, the Prime Minister held a meeting with Mian Iftikharuddin, Colonel Akbar Khan and another Punjab politician Sardar Shaukat Hayat Khan.
+On 12 September, the prime minister held a meeting with Mian Iftikharuddin, Colonel Akbar Khan and another Punjab politician Sardar Shaukat Hayat Khan.
 Hayat Khan had a separate plan, involving the Muslim League National Guard and the militant Pashtun tribes from the Frontier regions.
-The Prime Minister approved both the plans, and despatched Khurshid Anwar, the head of the Muslim League National Guard, to mobilise the Frontier tribes.
+The prime minister approved both the plans, and despatched Khurshid Anwar, the head of the Muslim League National Guard, to mobilise the Frontier tribes.